63OR63/zonepaq/README.md

 - ### What is the order `.pak` mods are loaded?

-The order in which `.pak` files are loaded depends on their names.
-Files that come later alphabetically have higher priority.
-For example, `zzz_mod.pak` will override `z_mod.pak`.

-If `zzz_mod.pak` contains `file1.cfg` and `z_mod.pak` contains both `file1.cfg` and `file2.cfg`, then only `file1.cfg` will be replaced, while `file2.cfg` will remain unchanged.

-Additionally, if you add `_P` at the end of a `.pak` file's name, it will have even higher priority and override files in mods without this special suffix.
+`.pak` files are loaded in alphabetical order, with files later in the order having higher priority.
+When multiple files contain the same resource, the version from the higher-priority `.pak` file will override others.
+Adding `_P` to the end of a `.pak` file's name gives it the highest priority, overriding files in mods without the suffix.

 - ### Should I keep original mods after creating a merged one?

-Typically, you copy the merged mod and delete the original mods it was merged from.
-However, mods often contain multiple files — some conflicting and others not.
-If you're unsure what you're doing, a more dirty yet robust approach is to rename the merged mod to something like `zzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzz_merged_P.pak` so it loads last and overwrites any conflicts, and can keep all the original mods in place.
+Typically, you keep the merged mod and delete the original mods it came from.
+If unsure, a simpler but less tidy method is to rename the merged mod to give it the highest priority, ensuring it loads last and overwrites conflicts, while keeping the original mods.

 - ### Can I repack my mods after editing?